jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ##### Commands Anywhere

-Commands `are` executable objects that `can freely` move around. `You have to start` thinking of an executable object `more like` an object, that `just happens to be` executable. `You are going to have to see` an execution `much, much more like` an executable object that `can` be situated `anywhere` and referenced from `anywhere.
+Commands `are` executable objects that `can freely` move around. `You might start` thinking of an executable object `more like` an object, that `just happens to be` executable. `You are going to might see` an execution `much, much more like` an executable object that `can` be situated `anywhere` and referenced from `anywhere.
 You can` put `the` executable object inside another object. `You can` reference an executable object. `Yes, you can` put an executable object inside a command definition.
 But `you can also` put an executable object inside a class.

 `You can` run an execution inside an object, sort of like having an execution run inside a specific folder. `You can also` run `the` execution inside `your` 'user object' and sort of take it along with `you`, wherever `you` go into `the` digital world. `You can` also run an execution globally on a site.